JUB-Yoush/1090-vault/questions_for_may.md

 - what does it mean to define somthing recursivley?
 	-
 - what is the difference between formula calculation and term calculation?
+	- you need to set up the non logical symbols (term) frist to give a definiton of what consitutes forms
 - what's the difference between boolean formula and